Delivery address

 Wicker can naturally shift, and the woven strips can move leaving gaps.
 You can usually move these into place with your fingers, which helps to keep the furniture in shape.
 While wicker is often tougher than it looks, it’s okay to keep it outside in wet weather, but it’s a good idea to keep it at least covered (or put in storage) from late autumn to spring.
 The other side of this is that rattan garden furniture might not be protected from fading, and sometimes cracking in strong sunlight, so you may need to keep it out of sunlight during heatwaves.
 Remove cushions, throws or any soft furnishings in case of strong fading.

-How do You protect synthetic rattan furniture?
+How do you protect synthetic rattan furniture?

 Unlike natural rattan, synthetic rattan produced today is often given UV protection which limits risks of discolouration or damage in very hot weather (although always check manufacturer’s information to make sure).
 However, it’s good to not take too many risks, and treat synthetic rattan furniture very similarly to the real version.
 Keep it clean with soap and water, and push the strips into place if they shift.